Requirements for the PhD thesis at the Department of Psychology

 Since the introduction of the PhD degree, the convention at the Department of psychology has been that 3 articles with the PhD candidate as main author is sufficient in terms of scope.
 The Department stresses that the number 3 is no definite rule, and the supervisor should counsel the candidate on whether the thesis have the necessary qualities required for submission.
 Nonetheless, the content of the thesis, and whether it is ready for submission, is ultimately the candidate's own responsibility.
 Regardless of the number of articles or when it is submitted, it is the evaluation committee that makes the final assessment on whether the thesis satisfies the requirements of the PhD degree.

-The ability to critically evaluate other's research - and to justify own research
+- Demonstrate the ability to critically evaluate others' research - and justify their own

-The ability to explain implications of the combined results - both practically and theoretically
+- Justify implications of the overall results - both practical and theoretical

-The introductory section should be written in English if all the articles are written in English, and may be written in Norwegian if one or more of the articles are also written and published in Norwegian.
+The introductory part should be written in English.
+Alternativley, it can be written in Norwegian if most of the articles are written and published in Norwegian.

-In addition to the introductory section all candidates must submit a scientific summary written in English for publication online and acting as an abstract in the submitted thesis.
+In addition to the introductory part, a scientific summary in English will be submitted for publication on the web and as "abstract" in the dissertation.

 Published works cannot be accepted as a part of a thesis if they were published more than 5 years before the candidate was admitted to the PhD program.
 Works or parts of works accepted as parts of previous exams or degrees cannot be submitted for evaluation.
 Data, analysis, or research methods used in previous degrees can nevertheless used as a foundation for the thesis.